Tag: Legal status of TPG

 Italy vs INTERVET PRODUCTIONS SRL, January 2021, Corte di Cassazione, Case No 22539/2021

 Intervet Productions SRL, a company resident in Italy, manufactures veterinary medicines and supplements.
 The Italian tax authorities issued a notice of assessment, relating to the 2004 tax year.
 In that notice, the tax authorities ascertained the inconsistency of the transfer prices concerning the sale of certain goods to a related party in Germany.
 For the determination of the transfer prices, the taxpayer had used two methods: the resale price method, for products subject to mere marketing, and the cost-plus method, for products subject to further processing by Intervet.
 The tax authorities had used the CUP method for the purpose of the adjustment.
 Intervet appealed against the assessment, contesting the comparability of the products compared by the tax authorities but lost in the proceedings on the merits An appeal was then filed with the Supreme Administrative Court.
-Judgement of the Supreme Administrative Court The Court set aside the assessment.
+Judgment of the Supreme Administrative Court The Court set aside the assessment.
 The Court stated that the tax authorities has to prove that the ...
 Read more

 Australia vs Glencore, May 2021, High Court, Case No [2021] HCATrans 098